regul8or/vmback/README.md

 # vmback

 **Document Last Updated**: 2026-08-02

 **Project Status**: Production

 Backup XCP-ng Virtual Machines, Virtual Disk Images, and pool metadata to local storage.
-Designed for home lab environments that use Borg Backup for retention.
+Designed both for enterprise environments that use Borg Backup for retention and a home lab with external USB or NAS storage.

 ## How It Works